 Episode #7: “Comical County Commissioner”, from True’s 20 July 2008 issue.

 New to True?
 Randy’s email newsletter brings several bizarre-but-true stories right to your inbox every week: it’s Thought-Provoking Entertainment.
-Basic subscriptions are free: use the form on this page to subscribe.
+Basic subscriptions are free: click here for a subscribe form.

 You can comment on this video below.

 For the 2021 video series see this page.

 There’s an update to this story in my blog: Funny YouTube Irony.